tic0uk/devopsapprentice.com/_posts/2021-01-04-my_certifications.markdown

 <a href="/_pictures/threemonitorsetup.jpg" target="_blank">
 <img src="/_pictures/threemonitorsetup.jpg" alt="three monitor home set up" class="leftimg" /></a>After taking four exams in four months, I was all set to continue on the same path but I felt like I wanted to start doing more things in my homelab.
 To get as much hands-on experience as possible, I built a <a href="/myhomelab/">homelab</a> where I began spending a lot of my spare time.
 I'm currently working to complete <a href="https://www.reddit.com/r/linuxadmin/comments/2s924h/how_did_you_get_your_start/cnnw1ma/?utm_content=permalink&utm_medium=user&utm_source=reddit&utm_name=frontpage">
 this list by u/IConrad</a>.
 I'm also using my homelab to learn Ansible and plan to learn to code in Python.
+I've also created this website which has taken quite a bit of time to put together and theme but should be less maintenance now that everythings built.

 I'm certain that I'll go on to take more certifications but I'm learning so much (and having a lot of fun) in my homelab that I don't want to break my streak!
-If you want to find out more about what I'm up to you can read more over at  <a href="/homelab/">Homelab Projects & Activities</a>
+If you want to find out more about what I'm up to recently, you can read more over at  <a href="/homelab/">Homelab Projects & Activities</a>

 I'll update this page when I've started some more certifications!